diego-conti/hlidskjalf/README.md

 - a *computations file*, namely a CSV file whose rows represent computations to be performed.
 - a *schema file*, which defines the format of both the work script output and the computations file; in particular, it defines which columns correspond to computation input, which to output, and which should be ignored.
 In addition, the schema file may specify that some columns of the computation file represent ranges; this means that a row in the computation file is converted into a sequence of computations to be fed to the work script, one for each integer in the specified range.

-## Compiling and testing
+## Compiling, installing and testing

-`Hliðskjálf` has been tested on CentOS Linux 7, using gcc 8.3.1, boost 1.71, cmake 3.24.2 and Magma 2.24-5.
+`Hliðskjálf` requires [CMake](https://cmake.org) and the [Boost libraries](https://www.boost.org) to compile; it requires [Magma](http://magma.maths.usyd.edu.au/magma/) to run. `Hliðskjálf` has been tested on CentOS Linux 7, using gcc 8.3.1, boost 1.71, cmake 3.24.2 and Magma 2.24-5.

-Run
+To compile, run

 	mkdir build
 	cd build
 	cmake ..
 	cmake --build .

-to compile.
 This creates two executables in the `build` directory.

-Run
+To install, run

 	cd build
+	cmake --install . --prefix=the/path/I/choose

+This installs the executables `yggdrasill` and `hliðskjálf` to the path of your choice.

+To test that everything works, run

+	cd build
 	ctest --test-dir test

-to run some tests.

 The directory *example* contains an example which can be run using

 	example/sh/run.sh